 South Korea is also rumored to be pursuing measures to end cryptocurrency trading in the country.
 Such a move, in addition to the fact that governments around the world are also doing the same, has the ability to cripple the industry for a while.

-Although bitcoin’s and ethereum’s plummeting prices have been the focus of media lately, the bearish market has affected the whole industry.
+Although Bitcoin’s and Ethereum’s plummeting prices have been the focus of media lately, the bearish market has affected the whole industry.
 This is happening after a crazy trading period toward the end of 2018 and the start of 2018.
 Nearly all cryptocurrencies gained value during the period before everything started going south.

 At first, speculators blamed the crash in market prices on future contracts– an increasing trend in the industry where investors buy bitcoin contracts aimed to help avoid losses in cases of unexpected volatility.
 But as more cryptocurrencies continue to lose value, the blame was shifted to the market correction.

-What’s market correction and why is it important?
-After a lot of trading mainly driven by hype and lots of speculation, investors cash out their funds and the value of markets starts correcting themselves.
+What’s a market correction and why is it important?
+After a lot of trading mainly driven by hype and lots of speculation, investors cash out their funds and the value of markets starts correcting itself.
 It has always happened in the stock market; after a bullish market, the prices go down once again.
 Here is why the market correction is important.

 - Makes trading becomes bearable- after speculative investment pushed bitcoin’s value to $19,000 in late December 2017, market correction helped bring the price back to a bearable $10,000 in mid-January 2018.

-- Brings down overvalued cryptocurrencies- financial experts have often felt that some altcoins are overvalued, and it’s only through the market correction that their real value can be understood.
+- Brings down overvalued cryptocurrencies- financial experts have often felt that some altcoins are overvalued, and it’s only through market correction that their real value can be understood.

 - Makes Trading Natural- trading cryptocurrencies would lose value if the growth curve was straight.
 A high growth rate succeeded by market correction brings normality to trading.